scala/docs.scala-lang/_glossary/index.md

 The Java Virtual Machine, or [JVM](#jvm), that hosts a running Scala program.
 Runtime encompasses both the virtual machine, as defined by the Java Virtual Machine Specification, and the runtime libraries of the Java API and the standard Scala API.
 The phrase at run time (with a space between run and time) means when the program is running, and contrasts with compile time.

 * #### runtime type
-The type of an object at run time.
-To contrast, a [static type](#static-type) is the type of an expression at compile time.
+The type of object at run time.
+To contrast, a [static type](#static-type) is the type of expression at compile time.
 Most runtime types are simply bare classes with no type parameters.
 For example, the runtime type of `"Hi"` is `String`, and the runtime type of `(x: Int) => x + 1` is `Function1`.
 Runtime types can be tested with `isInstanceOf`.

 * #### script
 A file containing top level definitions and statements, which can be run directly with `scala` without explicitly compiling.
 A script must end in an expression, not a definition.